DevOpsPlayground/NGINX-Workshop/README.md

 This says that, after the inital dashboard page loads, if our dashboard server receives a request to /widget/any-panda, it will forward this request onto one of you, and request whatever *you* are serving.

+(*If you're following this README.md in your own time, this map context should be updated to include the forwarding rules for whatever endpoints you are using (but it will already work with the three sample widgets provided).*)

 ## 8.3
-In your browser, navigate to the dashboard, hosted by Phil:
+In your browser, navigate to the hosted dashboard:

     http://[whichever-panda-phil-is].devopsplayground.org

+(*or, if following in your own time, http://localhost*)

 ## 8.4
 Start serving your widget from your machine.